ninjaaron/compose-struct/README.rst

 Caveats
 -------
-This library is still very new.
-As of this moment, type annotations have not been implemented.
-They are planned.
-You can use type annotations in your class body, but they won't have any effect.

-Also be aware that this library uses code generation at class-creation time.
+This library uses code generation at class-creation time.
 The intent is to optimize performance of instances at the cost of slowing class creation.
 If you're dynamically creating huge numbers of classes, using ``compose.struct`` might be a bad idea.
 FYI, ``namedtuple`` does the same.
 I haven't looked at the source for attrs_ too much, but I did see some strings with sourcecode there as well.

 Pre-Defined Interfaces
 ----------------------